-Due to current restrictions, The Rijksmuseum is closed to until June 1st, but you can still explore the museum now.
+The Rijksmuseum is back open, but you can still explore the museum now at home!
 In collaboration with Google Arts and Culture you can explore 11 of their current exhibits.
 Read about the history of each piece and get up close to the works of art.
 Rijksmuseum online have also launched an interactive experience that allows you to visit some of the masterpieces within it’s walls.
 Such as Rembrandt’s The Nightwatch and Vermeer’s the Milkmaid.

 These are just a few of the many virtual travel experiences you can enjoy right now.
 Let us know your favourite in the comments below!

 Doing more to help you Relocate with Confidence

 Moving home can be both exciting and daunting.
 However, when that move also involves relocating internationally, the stakes are even higher.
 We’ll of course do all we can to support the logistical and emotional needs of you and those moving with you.
 That’s why we’ve created our guide to helping you relocate with confidence, designed to help you go knowing and start living as soon as you arrive.
 Click here to download our moving guide to help you with your next journey.